-The role of Bond was offered to Timothy Dalton, who declined because he felt at 24, he was too young and inexperienced.
+The role of Bond was offered to Timothy Dalton, who declined because he felt at 23, he was too young and inexperienced.
 He also didn't want to take over from Connery.

 In the commentary, George Baker (Sir Hillary Bray) explains that Ian Fleming had put him forward as his choice to play James Bond when he was trying to drum up interest for a film series, before Saltzman and Broccoli got involved.
 In that light, Baker noted it gave him an odd feeling to be in the studio dubbing Lazenby's dialogue for when Bond was impersonating Bray.